StartSteps-Digital-Education-GmbH/Course-Navigator/Curriculum/05. Full-Stack TypeScript Development/NEWS_APP/10_github_actions.md

 ### **Conclusion**

-This setup ensures your **News App** backend repository automatically validates code quality, passes tests, and verifies Docker builds.
-Adopting this pipeline enhances reliability, simplifies collaboration, and accelerates CI/CD workflows.
+With this setup, your **News App** backend repository will automatically validate code quality, run tests, and verify Docker builds.
+This ensures reliable and streamlined CI/CD workflows, helping you catch errors early and improve collaboration.